 Behind the recent volatility of crypto asset prices lies the disruptive technology of blockchain and the distributed, decentralized ethos that spawned it.
 And a new kind of corporate structure designed to fit the culture behind this technology has emerged: Decentralized Autonomous Organizations (DAOs).
 Just as LLCs were widely adopted in the 1990s, DAOs may soon become a more popular corporate form.
 Unlike traditional corporate structures where the goal is to centralize decision-making, DAOs decentralize control, vesting power and purpose among tokenholders themselves.
 Unsurprisingly, these organizations raise legal questions.

-In his article, “How Decentralized Autonomous Organizations May Shape the Future of Corporate Structures,” published recently on Bloomberg Law, Croke Fairchild Morgan & Beres Partner Andrew Gilbert discusses the emergence of DAOs as a corporate form, and the significant legal issues that arise for lawyers advising traditional corporate clients looking to do business with or invest in DAOs.
+In his article, “How Decentralized Autonomous Organizations May Shape the Future of Corporate Structures,” published recently on Bloomberg Law, Croke Fairchild Duarte & Beres Partner Andrew Gilbert discusses the emergence of DAOs as a corporate form, and the significant legal issues that arise for lawyers advising traditional corporate clients looking to do business with or invest in DAOs.

 Read the entire article here.